CodeCrafter-101/Plagiarism-Checker/README.md

 - Output a percentage score representing text similarity

 ### Steps to Achieve This
--1.
-Prepare Your Text Files
+- Prepare Your Text Files
-Place two text files (e.g., `doc1.txt` and `doc2.txt`) in your project folder.
+- - Place two text files (e.g., `doc1.txt` and `doc2.txt`) in your project folder.
 These will be compared.
+- Use TF-IDF Vectorization
+- - Use `TfidfVectorizer` to convert the raw text into numerical vectors that represent the importance of words.
--
+- Calculate Cosine Similarity
+- - Use `cosine_similarity` to calculate how close the documents are in terms of content.

 ## Install Dependencies
 - ````